klmichael/MonsterEyes/README.md

 After doing this, I extended the assignment and converted it into a game where the user gets to interact with a pair of eyes (the "monster") in several ways.
 They can change the size and shape of the eyes; turn the watching function on and off; make the monster blink; add irises to the pupils and repeatedly change their color to a random color; and use the provided 6 "eye shadows" (the "makeover").

 *Original Author:* John Williams
 *Additional Coding:* Kathryn Michael

 ## How to Run:

 Download these three files and save them itogether in a directory:
--index.html
+- index.html
--style.css
+- style.css
--eyes.js
+- eyes.js

 Open index.html in your browser.
 You should now be able to play the game in your browser.